 Vasoconstriction is the narrowing (constriction) of blood vessels by small muscles in their walls.
-When blood vessels constrict, blood flood is slowed or blocked.
+When blood vessels constrict, blood flow is slowed or blocked.

 Vasoconstriction may be slight or severe.
 It may result from disease, drugs, or psychological conditions.
-Medications that cause vasoconstriction include:
+Medicines that cause vasoconstriction include:

-Medications may be used to increase or reduce vasoconstriction in very ill patients.
+Medicines may be used to increase or reduce vasoconstriction in very ill people.

 |Review Date: 1/31/2015

-Reviewed By: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, David R. Eltz, Stephanie Slon, and Nissi Wang.
+Reviewed By: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.